-Out-of-School Suspension
+Out of School Suspension

 The Superintendent, principals, assistant principals and other designated administrators may suspend a student from school for disciplinary reasons outlined in the student code of conduct.
+All student suspensions will receive a hearing and all due process procedures will be followed.
+Parents will be notified about the action taken by the administrator.
+Students will receive a copy of the offense and parents will receive a copy.